We Are Southern California's Bug Sweeping Experts!

 If your door locks feel like they’re strangely sticky—or if they break when you use them—then someone may have lockpicked their way into your home.
 Lock picking, manipulation, or bypassing is a common sign that someone has snuck in and placed a bug in your private space.
 Stay safe and always use sidebar biaxial locks (such as ASSA or Medeco).
 Use double-sided deadbolts on all doors, window bars on all windows, and a door bar on all non-entry doors.

-If you need a bug sweep in Los Angeles, Mr. Taylor has 24 years of TSCM experience and uses the latest high-tech equipment when bug sweeping.
-If you’ve experienced any of these scenarios, contact Allstate Private Investigations for a bug sweep in Los Angeles.
+If you need a bug sweep, Mr. Taylor has over 26 years of TSCM experience and uses the latest high-tech equipment when bug sweeping.
+If you’ve experienced any of these scenarios, contact Allstate Private Investigations for a bug sweep throughout California.